The 8 Best Shoe Inserts Can Give You Extra Support Right Where You Need It

 Arch Height

 For most runners, the main reason for seeking shoe inserts is better arch support.
 Insoles are designed to accommodate either neutral/medium arches, high arches, or low or fallen arches (also known as flat feet).
 Be sure to get the right insert for your arch type, as running with the wrong support can hurt and cause injury.
-And if you need help in determining what your arch height is, we have Nutrition - Weight Loss for that.
+And if you need help in determining what your arch height is, we have The 6 Best New Balance Running Shoes for that.

 Cushioning